 “There are a lot of wine websites that analyze wine, rate it, make jokes about it, and portray wine as a status symbol.
 Not many focus on pairing food and wine together.
 I believe that they were made for each other and that wine should be part of everyday living.
 I also see wine as a grocery item, not a luxury one.
 I create simple, easy to follow recipes and pair them with wine.”

 My thoughts have developed even farther and I now have transformed in to an alter ego of sorts.
-I see myself as bring like the character in Game of Thrones.
+I see myself as being like the character in Game of Thrones.
 The Daenerys Targaryen of Sommeliers.
 I don’t want to re-invent the wine wheel.
 I want to break it.

 “Not only am I gonna break it but I’m gonna do it so well you will choke, is what I say,” to all those article writers.